 Alexandria Ocasio-Cortez made headlines for being the youngest woman ever elected to Congress.
 Her campaign promised change for the low to middle-income American families.
 This included efforts towards lower college tuition, universal healthcare, better jobs, and more affordable housing.

 The 29-year-old has based these goals, undoubtedly, off her own life.
 She was raised in an average working class American family who, while not poverty-stricken, had many of the same financial stresses as everyone else.
 Her father, who passed away in 2012, was a small business owner.
-Ocasio-Cortex’s mother was a house cleaner and Puerto Rican immigrant.
+Ocasio-Cortez’s mother was a house cleaner.

 What is Alexandria Ocasio-Cortez’s net worth?

 Currently, the young congress woman’s net worth is under $7,000.
 She was only making $26,600 annually before being elected and has been paying down college debts.